Hemanth-0629/Gmail/readme.md

 # CN project:

 <hr>

-This repository contains game using server.py and client.py
+- This repository contains game using server.py and client.py
+- Server can handle multiple clients